tevio/rokaki/docs/usage.md

   include Rokaki::FilterModel
   belongs_to :author

-  # Choose model and adapter
+  # Choose model; adapter is auto-detected from the model's connection.
-  filter_model :article, db: :postgres # or :mysql, :sqlserver, :oracle, :sqlite
+  # If your app uses multiple adapters, pass db: explicitly (e.g., db: :postgres)
+  filter_model :article

   # Map a single query key (:q) to multiple LIKE targets
   define_query_key :q